 Sufficient access to services for children with medical complexity varies considerably by state, geographic region, and payer.
 Families, advocates, and health care professionals need to understand children’s rights.
 Policymakers and payers must help support reliable and appropriate coverage and benefits.
 Learn how medical-legal partnerships and other forms of advocacy can protect the rights of children and support families in an era of cost containment.

-Join us for a lively discussion on the article Protecting Rights of Children with Medical Complexity in an Era of Spending Reduction.
-The lead author and experts in the field will review what government and private health plans are doing and could do to promote optimal health, development, and family functioning for children with medical complexity.
-We suggest attendees read the article prior to the event.
-Audience Q&A is highly encouraged.
-Attendees can listen via web or phone.
+Discussing the article, Protecting Rights of Children with Medical Complexity in an Era of Spending Reduction, the panel reviewed what government and private health plans are doing and could do to promote optimal health, development, and family functioning for children with medical complexity.

 Jane Perkins, JD, MPH

 Jane Perkins is the Legal Director of the National Health Law Program (NHeLP), a public interest law firm working to advance access to quality health care and protect the legal rights of low-income people and people with disabilities.
 She oversees NHeLP’s legal and policy work, manages the Program’s litigation docket, and litigates cases in state and federal courts.
 She is also a senior attorney with the Southeast Coordinating Center of the Network for Public Health Law, specializing in health reform and maternal and child health.

 Jeffrey L. Goldhagen, MD, MPH